WiredPulse/TeamViewer_Forensics/README.md

 # TeamViewer_Forensics
-A series of scripts to parse Teamviewer logs to answer specific questions
+A series of functions to parse Teamviewer logs to answer specific questions

 # Logs of Interest
 C:\ProgramFiles(x86)\Teamviewer\Connections_incoming.txt